lorenzo-dibernardo/R-Analysis-Project/README.md

    - Knit `Assessment part 2 - RMarkdown.Rmd` for the HTML report.
 4. **Launch Shiny App**:
    - Run `Assessment part 3 - Shiny.R` to explore the data interactively.

-## Notes
-- Ensure the required packages are installed before running the scripts.
-- The `data/` folder is automatically created if missing during script execution.